falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 # To Go further

 Once your plugin is done, you can share it with the community, by registrating it.
-The next post [Extend Falco inputs by creating a Plugin: Register the plugin]({{< ref "/blog/extend-falco-inputs-with-a-plugin-register" >}}) will guide guide through the process.
+The next post [Extend Falco inputs by creating a Plugin: Register the plugin]({{< ref "/blog/extend-falco-inputs-with-a-plugin-register" >}}) will guide you through the process.

 # Conclusion